 It also directs the agency to make funds available for “improved facilities and increased staffing to provide sufficient and effective 1-800 helpline services for taxpayers.”

+Proposed spending cuts are not always approved and should not be cause for concern at first.
 The second part of this article will look at how this new budget will affect cyber security/IT efforts across the government, OPM, the General Services Administration, and the State Department.